Nestle-Crunch/CPE322/README.md

 ---

-Also, this is a link to this github repo [here](https://github.com/Nestle-Crunch/CPE322/blob/main/README.md)
+Also, this is a link to this GitHub repo [here](https://github.com/Nestle-Crunch/CPE322/blob/main/README.md)

 ---